input-output-hk/technical-docs/source/glossary.rst

      - indicates a unique set of numbers and symbols identifying a particular wallet.
 The address allows users to receive payments, process transactions, and control their stake.
    * - Adrestia
      - name of the Haskell wallet backend.
+   * - asset
+     - a digital item of property that holds value stored in the distributed ledger.
+An asset can represent security or utility tokens of fungible or non-fungible nature.
    * - balance wallet
      - a wallet that stores your initial testnet ada balance, copied from the mainnet via the balance snapshot.
 The stake from this wallet cannot be delegated but can be transferred to and delegated from a Rewards wallet.
    * - Basho